docker/docs/engine/examples/running_ssh_service.md

 to a shell initialization file like the `/etc/profile` example in the `Dockerfile` above.

-If you need to pass`docker run -e ENV=value` values, you will need to write a short script to do the same before you start `sshd -D` and then replace the `CMD` with that script.
+If you need to pass`docker run -e ENV=value` values, you need to write a short script to do the same before you start `sshd -D` and then replace the `CMD` with that script.